MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/inheritance.md

 [![](inheritance-images/style-inheritance.png)](inheritance-images/style-inheritance-large.png)

 > [!NOTE]
-> **Note**: An implicit style can be derived from an explicit style, but an explicit style can't be derived from an implicit style.
+> An implicit style can be derived from an explicit style, but an explicit style can't be derived from an implicit style.

 ### Respecting the Inheritance Chain